gbLw1/git-daily-discord-bot/README.md

 4. **Clone your repositories**

-   The bot will search for the repositories in the `repos` folder, so clone your repositories there and make sure to map those repositories in the `repos` const in the [app.js](app.js) file
+   The bot will search for the repositories in the `repos` folder, so clone your repositories there and make sure to map those repositories correctly in the `repos` const in the [app.js](app.js) file

 5. **Register the commands**